 Sciatica isn’t a diagnosis.
 It’s a description — pain along the sciatic nerve, usually running from the low back or buttock down the back of the leg.
 The question that matters is: what’s compressing or irritating that nerve?

 In most of the clients I see, the answer falls into one of two categories.
 The first is the piriformis muscle — a deep hip rotator that sits directly on top of the sciatic nerve.
-When this muscle gets chronically tight or hypertonic, it squeezes the nerve and produces that familiar burning, shooting pain down the leg.
-The second is lumbar compression — the muscles along the low back tightening around the nerve root where it exits the spine.
+The anatomical relationship is intimate: in roughly one in six people, the sciatic nerve actually pierces or splits around the piriformis (Beaton & Anson, 1937; Smoll, 2010).
+When this muscle gets chronically tight or locked up, it squeezes the nerve and produces that familiar burning, shooting pain down the leg (Travell & Simons, 1992).
+The second is lumbar compression — the muscles along your spine tightening around the nerve root where it exits the spine.

 Here’s the part most people miss: both of these are downstream consequences of something else.